opendr-eu/opendr/docs/reference/high-resolution-pose-estimation.md

 ```

 This method is used to perform pose estimation on an image.
-Returns a list of `engine.target.Pose` objects, where each holds a pose, or returns an empty list if no detection were made.
+Returns a list of engine.target.Pose objects, where each holds a pose
+and a heatmap that contains human silhouettes of the input image.
+If no detections were made returns an empty list for poses and a black frame for heatmap.
 Parameters:

 - **img**: *object***\